How Much Is Too Much To Borrow For College?

-Why starting salary is part of the conversation?
+Why is starting salary part of the conversation?

 We recommend families use the estimated annual starting salary for the future graduate as the maximum amount of student loan debt–for all four years.
 Let’s look at an example.
 If a student wants to be an accountant, we can look up their average starting salary online at salary.com.
-You can include the preferred city as well since salaries can vary greatly by location.
+You can also include the preferred city since salaries can vary greatly by location.

-In Columbus, OH, the average salary for “Accountant I” is $52,910.
-We use that figure as an estimated maximum student loan amount total for the whole four years of college, or $13,228 per year.
+In Columbus, OH, the average salary for “Accountant I” is $60,226.
+We use that figure as an estimated maximum student loan amount total for the whole four years of college, or $15,056 per year.

-Time out for an important point here…
+Time out for an important point!

-Federal student loan amounts are capped at a certain amount each year–$5,500 freshman year, $6,500 sophomore year, $7,500 junior and senior year for a total of $27,000.
+Federal student loan amounts are capped at a certain amount each year–$5,500 freshman year, $6,500 sophomore year, $7,500 junior year and up (for dependent students), and you can’t go over a total of $31,000 overall.